catalogfi/docs/docs/catalog-accounts/instant-wallet/api.md

 ### `btc_newWallet`

-Creates a new Instant Wallet for Bitcoin.
+Creates a new Instant Account for Bitcoin.
 If the wallet already exists, this will not recreate the wallet or create a new one.

 **Request**